Penske PC-5

 The Penske PC-5 was Penske Racing's first USAC Indy car.
 It was designed by British designer Geoff Ferris, and was constructed for competition in the 1977 season.
-It was notably the first time Penske used their own chassis at the Indy 500, and the first car to clock a qualifying single-lap record of over 200 mph at Indianapolis Motor Speedway.
+Having driven the car for the latter part of the season, Tom Sneva won the team's first championship.
+It was notably the first time Penske used its own chassis at the Indy 500, and the first car to clock a qualifying single-lap record of over 200 mph at Indianapolis Motor Speedway.